University of Nevada, Las Vegas

-The University of Nevada, Las Vegas (UNLV) is a public land-grant research university in Paradise, Nevada.
+The University of Nevada, Las Vegas (UNLV) is a public land-grant research university in Paradise, Nevada, United States.
 The 332 acre campus is about 1.6 mi east of the Las Vegas Strip.
 It was formerly part of the University of Nevada from 1957 to 1969.
-It includes the Shadow Lane Campus, just east of the University Medical Center of Southern Nevada, which houses both School of Medicine and School of Dental Medicine.
+It includes the Shadow Lane Campus, just east of the University Medical Center of Southern Nevada, which houses the School of Medicine and School of Dental Medicine.
 UNLV's law school, the William S. Boyd School of Law, is the only law school in the state.

 It is classified among "R1: Doctoral Universities – Very high research activity".
 According to the National Science Foundation, UNLV spent $83 million on research and development in 2018, ranking it 165th in the nation.

 History

+Beginnings

-The first college classes, which eventually became the classes of UNLV, were offered as the southern regional extension division of the University of Nevada, in 1959 in a classroom at Las Vegas High School.
+The first college classes, which eventually became the classes of UNLV, were offered as the southern regional extension division of the University of Nevada in 1959 in a classroom at Las Vegas High School.
 In 1955, State Senator Mahlon Brown "sponsored the legislation to provide $200,000 to construct the campus's first building" – Frazier Hall.
 Groundbreaking on the original 60 acre site was in April 1956, and the university purchased a 640 acre site in North Las Vegas for future expansion.
 UNLV was officially founded by the Nevada Board of Regents as the Southern Division of the University of Nevada on September 10, 1957.
 The first classes were held on the current campus in the post and beam Mid Century Modern Maude Frazier Hall designed by the local architectural firm, Zick & Sharp.
 Twenty-nine students graduated in the first commencement ceremonies in 1964.

+Nevada Southern University

 In 1965, the Nevada Legislature named the school Nevada Southern University, and the Board of Regents hired the campus's first president, Donald C. Moyer, who died in 2008 at the age of 88.

-In 1968, Nevada Southern was given equal status with its parent institution in Reno, and the present name was approved by the regents in January 1969, during a winter session and without the need of input from representatives from the University of Nevada, Reno.
+In 1968, Nevada Southern was given equal status with its parent institution in Reno, and the present name was approved by the regents in January 1969, during a winter session and without the need for input from representatives from the University of Nevada, Reno.
 During this time, Nevada Southern University also adopted the southern "Rebel" athletics moniker and a mascot dressed in a southern Confederate uniform named Beauregard.
 The popular reasoning behind such a controversial moniker and mascot is that they did it to oppose the northern Union traditions and symbols of their northern rival, the University of Nevada.
 Soon, protests from NSU/UNLV students forced a slight change to their Confederate mascot, but the "Rebels" moniker remains to this day.
 Since its founding, the university has grown rapidly, expanding both its academic programs and campus facilities.

+Evolution to UNLV

-In 1969, the board of regents approved the name University of Nevada, Las Vegas and the abbreviation UNLV.
+In 1969, the board of regents approved the name University of Nevada, Las Vegas, and the abbreviation UNLV.

 In 1973, Jerry Tarkanian was hired as the men's basketball coach by UNLV's second president, Roman Zorn.